marcusig/woocommerce-product-customizer/src/readme.txt

 == Changelog ==

-* FEATURE: Added groups in the layers section
+* FEATURE: Added the possibility to group layers
 * TWEAK: Added a setting to allow deselecting choices on a per layer basis
 * TWEAK: Resize images when using the method to generate on the fly.
 * TWEAK: Possibility to nest groups